Keto Peanut Butter Cookies with Almond Flour

-- In a large mixing bowl, add all the ingredients: peanut butter, melted coconut oil, erythritol, almond meal, baking soda, salt and vanilla essence.
+- In a large mixing bowl, add all the ingredients: peanut butter, melted coconut oil, erythritol, almond meal, baking soda, salt, xanthan gum, and vanilla essence.

-- Combine with a spatual until it forms a consistent cookie dough.
+- Combine with a spatula until it forms a thick cookie dough.

-- Divide dough into 8 large cookies (or 12 smaller cookies).
+- Divide the dough into 8 large cookies (or 12 smaller cookies).

 Bake the cookies

 - Place each cookie ball on the prepared cookie sheet.
 Flatten slightly with your hand palm, then use a fork to flatten more and create a lovely fork print on top of your peanut butter cookies.
-Those cookies won't expand while baking so no need to leave more than half thumb space between each cookie.
+Those cookies won't expand while baking, so there is no need to leave more than half a thumb space between each cookie.

-- Bake 10 minutes or until sides are golden.
-The cookies looks uncooked, they are VERY soft after baking and that is what you want !!!
+- Bake for 10 minutes or until the sides are golden.
+The cookies look uncooked, they are VERY soft after baking, and that is what you want!

-- Remove the tray from the oven and let COOL DOWN for at least 10 minutes on the tray, at room temperature.
-I know this is difficult to believe they will harden but they will!
-Don't touch, let's the magic happens.
+- Remove the tray from the oven and let cool down for at least 10 minutes on the tray, at room temperature.
+I know this isn't easy to believe they will harden, but they will!
+Don't touch them.
+Just let the magic happens.

-- Now, the cookies are a bit harder, still soft so carefully slide a spatula under each cookie and transfer them one by one, onto a cookie rack to COOL DOWN 10 more minutes.
-Trust me, it worth waiting!
-I know it smells good but WAIT for the magic to happen.
+- Now, the cookies are a bit harder but still soft, so carefully slide a spatula under each cookie and transfer them one by one onto a cookie rack to cool down for 10 more minutes.
+Trust me.
+It is worth waiting for!
+I know it smells good, but wait for the magic to happen.

-- After those 20 minutes, the cookies are ready to eat but if you love them crunchy wait until they reach room temperature – should not take more than 20 more minutes.
-They will end up very crunchy, hard and buttery.
+- After 20 minutes, the cookies are ready to eat, but if you love them crunchy, wait until they reach room temperature – should not take more than 20 more minutes.
+They will end up very crunchy, hard, and buttery.